 boarding Houses (College and the 24 Oppidan Houses).

-Tutors usually look after pupils for a period of two or three years.
+Tutors usually look after boys for a period of two or three years.
 Before a boy comes to Eton, he is allocated a non-Specialist (Years 9-11) Tutor by his House Master in conjunction with the Head of Tutoring.
-A Tutor meets their pupils each week in groups, usually on a whole school-day.
+A Tutor meets their boys each week in groups, usually on a whole school-day.
 In the case of non-Specialists, groups are normally of five or six boys and they meet for a tutorial of at least 40 minutes.
 During this time the Tutor plays an important part in helping a boy to settle, in advising him about how to use his time well, and in guiding him in the making of important choices.

 In the half (term) before a boy becomes a Specialist (Years 12-13), he applies to several Masters whom he would like as his Specialist Tutor, and who may well be teaching one of his Specialist subjects.
-Specialist pupil groups meet for a Private Business session lasting up to an hour.
+Specialist boy groups meet for a Private Business session lasting up to an hour.
 Tutorials are held in a Master’s home rather than in a schoolroom.
 Throughout a boy’s time in the school, it is during these weekly meetings that boys cover a number of PHSEE topics.